awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### The Amazon WorkSpaces client displays a gray "Loading\.\.\." screen for a while before returning to the login screen\.
 No other error message appears\.<a name="loading_screen"></a>

-This behavior usually indicates that the WorkSpaces client can authenticate over port 443, but can't establish a streaming connection over port 4172\.
+This behavior usually indicates that the WorkSpaces client can authenticate over port 443, but can't establish a streaming connection over port 4172 \(PCoIP\) or port 4195 \(WSP beta\)\.
 This situation can occur when [network prerequisites](workspaces-port-requirements.md) aren't met\.
-Issues on the client side often cause the network check in the bottom\-right corner of the client to fail\.
-To see which health checks are failing, choose the network check icon \(typically a red triangle with an exclamation point\)\.
+Issues on the client side often cause the network check in the client to fail\.
+To see which health checks are failing, choose the network check icon \(typically a red triangle with an exclamation point in the bottom\-right corner of the login screen for 2\.0\+ clients or the network icon ![\[Network icon\]](http://docs.aws.amazon.com/workspaces/latest/adminguide/images/network-icon.png) in the upper\-right corner of the 3\.0\+ clients\)\.

 **Note**
-The most common cause of this problem is a client\-side firewall or proxy preventing access over port 4172 \(TCP and UDP\)\.
+The most common cause of this problem is a client\-side firewall or proxy preventing access over port 4172 or 4195 \(TCP and UDP\)\.
 If this health check fails, check your local firewall settings\.

 If the network check passes, there might be a problem with the network configuration of the WorkSpace\.
-For example, a Windows Firewall rule might block port UDP 4172 on the management interface\. [ Connect to the WorkSpace using a Remote Desktop Protocol \(RDP\) client](https://aws.amazon.com/premiumsupport/knowledge-center/connect-workspace-rdp/) to verify that the WorkSpace meets the necessary [ port requirements](workspaces-port-requirements.md)\.
+For example, a Windows Firewall rule might block port UDP 4172 or 4195 on the management interface\. [ Connect to the WorkSpace using a Remote Desktop Protocol \(RDP\) client](https://aws.amazon.com/premiumsupport/knowledge-center/connect-workspace-rdp/) to verify that the WorkSpace meets the necessary [ port requirements](workspaces-port-requirements.md)\.

 ### My users receive the message "WorkSpace Status: Unhealthy\.
 We were unable to connect you to your WorkSpace\.
 Please try again in a few minutes\."<a name="unhealthy_cant_connect"></a>